 Solution 6.
 Is Skype Eating Disk Resources

-Find exe and right click, select Properties.
-Choose Security tab and then select ALL APPLICATION PACKAGES.
+- Find exe and right-click, select Properties.
+Choose the Security tab and then select ALL APPLICATION PACKAGES.

 Solution 7.
 Disable Diagnostic Tracking in Windows 10